 Hire our facilities for your students, club, or camp – cross country course, showjumping, dressage, working equitation and the amenities.

 Fernances Creek offer a range of Haflinger fillies and geldings for sale throughout the year.
 Contact us to find out more.

 We offer services from fully classified stallions via natural paddock service

 Stay in the private, open plan Back Forty Solar Cottage, located on the back 40 acres of Fernances Creek.
 Sleeps 4-6 guests.

 Enjoy a farmstay experience in our beautiful vineyard.
-Sleep amongst the vines in our Deluxe Tents, with a campfire underneath the stars
+Riders can camp with access to amenities, with a campfire underneath the stars

 Fernances Creek sell a Haflinger saddlepad in rich blue with gold braiding and stitching.
 Order with or without the logo.